Unanderra

 The level of cultural diversity witnessed in Unanderra was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Unanderra's population showed above-average cultural diversity, with 22.0% born overseas and 16.0% speaking a language other than English at home.
-Christianity was the dominant religion in Unanderra, comprising 57.0%, compared to 55.9% across Rest of NSW.
-The top three ancestry groups were Australian (27.2%), English (25.8%), and Other (7.4%).
+Unanderra has a cultural diversity level above average, with 22.0% of its population born overseas and 16.0% speaking a language other than English at home.
+Christianity is the dominant religion in Unanderra, making up 57.0% of people, compared to 55.9% across Regional NSW.
+The top three ancestry groups are Australian (27.2%), English (25.8%), and Other (7.4%).

 Frequently Asked Questions - Diversity